fershad/fershad.com/src/writing/making-this-website-grid-aware.md

 ## What's next?

 For this website, I'll probably take a bit of time and see if I can speed up the check for the `gaw-session` cookie in the Cloudflare Worker.
 Besides that, I don't think I'll be doing too much more tweaking of this website for the next few months at least.

+Update - Jan 17, 2025 - I've really been thinking about how to change the approach I've taken to be more of a progressive enhancement approach.
+That is, how would I start with a low-impact version of the site as default and then *add* extra bits of functionality when a user's grid allows it.
+It's on my mind, and I might have a crack at implementing it before March.

 ### Grid-aware Websites project